-For many years we have guided and instructed for excellence outdoors and in nature.
-We exhausted many years of research in to best meet needs of hopeful outdoor educators and the broader industry for coming decades.
-As the twenty first century unfolds, we help people better understand and engage with their world through excellence in outdoor leadership.
+For many years SNM has guided and instructed for excellence outdoors and in nature.
+We exhausted many years of research to best meet needs of hopeful outdoor educators and the broader industry for coming decades.
+As the twenty first century unfolds, we help people better understand and engage with their world through excellence in Outdoor Guide & Instructor Training.

 By blending ideas, practical experiences and modern issues; we train instructors and guides for the forefront in making a difference.
 Using integrated instructing and guiding approaches addressing change, our approaches increase a sense of connection to where we live and who we live with.

-Promoting the highest instructor and guide training standards, we have supported outdoor education as a profession by using formal peer reviews thus improved our way of working collaboratively as Outdoor Recreation Guides/Instructors.
+Promoting the highest Outdoor Guide & Instructor Training standards, we have supported outdoor education as a profession by using formal peer reviews thus improved our way of working collaboratively as Outdoor Recreation Guides/Instructors.

 Our Guide and Instructor Training is taught by qualified and experienced Outdoor Recreation Guides/Instructors.
 We give you the skills, knowledge and experiences to go on your own adventures and lead others.
 You will engage with natural landscapes to develop detailed understandings of instructing and guiding in the outdoor and tourism industry and what it means to our society now and for the future.